Criminals could be dealt with in days or hours under plans to introduce "swift and sure justice" and flexible court hours, ministers have revealed.

 Neighbourhood justice panels will see local people decide how offenders should make amends for low level crime.

-But solicitor Greg Foxsmith said: "Justice rushed is justice denied."'No need for delay'
+But solicitor Greg Foxsmith said: "Justice rushed is justice denied."

 Mr Herbert denied it was "gesture politics" and told BBC Radio 4's Today programme: "The whole point of these reforms to ensure swift and sure justice is about putting the victims first.
 There is no need for unnecessary delay in our criminal justice system.